AdobeDocs/journey-optimizer.en/help/using/email/get-started-email-config.md

     ![](../configuration/assets/ip-pool-create.png)

-1. Create channel surfaces and select the **[!UICONTROL Email]** channel.
+1. Create channel configurations and select the **[!UICONTROL Email]** channel.
 [Learn more](../configuration/channel-surfaces.md)

     ![](../configuration/assets/preset-general.png)

-1. In each email channel surface, configure all the technical parameters required to deliver emails.
+1. In each email channel configuration, configure all the technical parameters required to deliver emails.
 [Learn more](email-settings.md)

-    * This is where you select the subdomain to use to send the emails and the IP pools to associate with the surface.
+    * This is where you select the subdomain to use to send the emails and the IP pools to associate with the configuration.
 [Learn more](email-settings.md#subdomains-and-ip-pools)

     ![](assets/surface-subdomain-ip-pool.png)